3.079 My Soul was Filled with Joy

 Key Points

-• Forgiveness, both asking for it and giving it, is presented as one of the clearest and most powerful ways to feel God's love in mortality.
+- The act of both asking for forgiveness from others and granting it to those who have wronged us is presented as one of the clearest ways to feel God's love in mortality.

 My friends, forgiveness fills us with light, with joy, with love.
 And I believe forgiveness is perhaps one of the most powerful ways the Lord grants us a feeling of His love for us in mortality.